-First you want to boil your potatoes until they’re fork tender.
+- First you want to boil your potatoes until they’re fork tender.
 We don’t want them so soft that they fall off the fork, but we do want them done.
-I think I boiled these about 15 minutes, but I’m not sure about that.
-I turned around and Annie was taking a bath in Dottie’s water dish, so I kinda got distracted.
-Oh, and leave the skin on.
-It’s good poopy power.

-Now, brush a little olive oil on top of each potato.
-This will help it get a nice crispy touch in the oven.
-I love crispy potatoes!
+- Brush plenty of olive oil on top of each potato so you’re sure you get a nice crispy crust in the oven.

 Crash Hot Potatoes